MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 recommend Visual Studio, but other supported IDEs will work.
 You'll be using this for Mesh Scripting.

-**IMPORTANT**: Mesh Scripting requires Visual Studio *2022*, but Unity 2021.3.21f1 installs with Visual Studio *2019* by default.
+**IMPORTANT**: Mesh Scripting requires Visual Studio *2022*, but certain versions of Unity install with Visual Studio *2019* by default.
 If you're using Visual Studio, make sure you have version 2022 installed.
 To learn more, see the [Unity documentation](https://learn.unity.com/tutorial/get-started-with-visual-studio-and-unity).